nrdvana/userp/doc/protocol.md

 Universal Serialization Protocol
 ================================

+Userp is a "wire protocol" for efficiently exchanging data.
+It serves a similar purpose to ASN.1 or Google Protocol Buffers, though the design is meant to be more usable for ad-hoc purposes like JSON or YAML without needing a full type specification pre-processed by a compiler.

-Userp is primarily designed to be a "wire protocol" of bytes to transmit Data and Metadata, though it is defined in more general terms that could but used in many different ways, such as storing protocol fragments in a database or writing protocol fragments that depend on pre-negotiated metadata shared between writer and reader.
+The primary design is for streaming data with no pre-defined schema, though the protocol is built in such a way that it could be used in many different ways, such as storing protocol fragments in a database or exchanging protocol fragments that depend on pre-negotiated metadata shared between writer and reader.

-Userp contains many optimizations to make it suitable for any of the following:
+Userp contains many design considerations to make it suitable for any of the following:

   * Storage of large data packed tightly
   * Storage of data aligned for fast access